chmodsss/interviews-study/interview-preamble.md

 ## Purpose of this Study

-The purpose of the study is to obtain opinions and requirements about the usage of voice assistants in software development.
-How can they benefit the developers and the prerequisites for trusting such an assistant.
+The purpose of the study is to obtain opinions and requirements about the usage of voice bots in software development.
+How can they benefit the developers and the prerequisites for trusting such a bot.
 We want to understand, how the use of voice-bots in software development affects the productivity of developers, if such a correlation exists.

 This interview-study is focused on the following points of view
 1. To understand the participant's prior knowledge about the voice-bots